Adobe Premiere Pro

 It’s possible that you might have stakeholders or people in charge of approvals (like subject matter experts or legal personnel) on set during a shoot.
 If you do, be prepared to be flexible based on their expertise and input.

 After the cameras stop rolling there’s still a lot of work to do.
 “Post-production is when you have a bunch of raw material.
-You do all your cuts, get your selects, and assemble what’s called a rough cut,” says Monnin.
-Most of the time you’ll assemble that rough cut into something you can show stakeholders.
-Get ready for another round of approval and feedback.
+You do all your cuts, get your selects and assemble what’s called a rough cut,” says Monnin.
+AI-powered tools Premiere Pro can help you to work faster.